eProsima/Integration-Service-Deprecated/examples/shapes_demo_tcp/README.rst

 You will notice that there is no communication between both applications.
 Run the *Integration Services* with the provided `config.xml <config.xml>`_ file, and both applications will start to communicate.

-You can modify the config.xml to allow communication between different subnetworks or behind a NAT.
+Another two configuration files are provided, `config_server.xml <config_server.xml>`_ and `config_client.xml <config_client.xml>`_.
+You can modify them to configure IP addresses and ports correctly.
+These config files will allow communicate two shapesdemo instances with the same configuration, but in different machines, including behind NAT if properly configured.